 When you build a computer, it needs storage.
 When you build a computer on the cloud, you try to get by with the smallest disk drives (or volumes) you can to fit the software and data that you have, so that you can avoid paying for disk space you don't need.
 However, the positive side of this optimization game is that you can change the size of your drive in a few clicks when you run out of space.
 No tiny screwdrivers required!
 But you do need to know some things.

-Here, we cover some basics about volumes, partitions, file systems and mount points that are important to managing storage in RONIN, but that you probably never needed to know unless you also moonlighted as your lab's system administrator.
+Here, we cover some basics about drives, partitions, file systems and mount points that are important to managing storage in RONIN, but that you probably never needed to know unless you also moonlighted as your lab's system administrator.
 We focus here on Linux, but the concepts also apply to Windows.

-Because these volumes exist in the cloud, you can attach them to machines and detach them to machines virtually, as opposed to opening up the computer case to swap hardware.
+Because these drives exist in the cloud, you can attach them to machines and detach them to machines virtually, as opposed to opening up the computer case to swap hardware.
 However, this process is a bit more complicated than plugging in flash drives.
 Read on if you dare!

 /mnt/volume1.
 Once a user changes directory to

 /mnt/volume1, they are now writing to the second drive.
 By default, when you create a new storage drive when creating a machine, it will be mounted in

 /mnt.
 Storage for application files and data on a cluster will be mounted on

 File systems can be mounted at any directory in the tree, which can be confusing if you accidentally mount a file system on top of existing data, or if you unmount it and wonder where everything has gone.